1712916/1712916/README.md

 Current main focus is develope a great mobile app by #Flutter and #Android.

 I’m currently learning more about AI.
-I want to apply more AI to my work and my life to get everything is better.
+I want to apply more AI to my work and my life to make everything is better.